-While New Year's resolutions are often well-intentioned, the sad truth is that they usually fall out of focus sometime around February.
+While New Year's resolutions are often well-intentioned, the sad truth is that they usually fall out of focus.
 Have you been there before?
 We certainly have.
 So what's a more actionable way to meet your goals every month?
 Mix it up and have a clear objective month by month, rather than for the year overall.

-This year's mantra for us is "I am strong."
+A timeless mantra for us is "I am strong."
 Do you need some strength in your life?
 Are you hoping to feel more empowered, more in control, and more self-loving?
-Take a look at the 12 ways we're instilling this positive affirmation and living our strongest lives yet in 2017.
+Take a look at the 12 ways we're instilling this positive affirmation and living our strongest lives yet in 2018.
 You can mix up the months and customize your schedule and even fill in things that make YOU feel strong in particular.

 January Challenge: Try a New Workout